dhn-hub/Traffic-shaper/README.md

 # TrafficShaper

-Problem Statement is given in TrafficShapper.pdf

-SIMULATION AND MODELLING OF TOKEN BUCKET TRAFFIC SHAPER – COMMUNICATION NETWORKS
+SIMULATION AND MODELLING OF TOKEN BUCKET TRAFFIC SHAPER

 Language and Platform: OMNET++ and C++